Claudia Campisano

 Concerning the custodian, the most common breaches can occur when:

-the asset amount released for the burnt tokens is incorrect
+The asset amount released for the burnt tokens is incorrect

-the assets released despite the debt token not being burnt
+The assets released despite the debt token not being burnt

-asset transaction replay for a single burn transaction
+Asset transaction replay for a single burn transaction

 Debt issuer